 Your main point of contact at school should always be your child's teacher.
 You can start by contacting the teacher, who will be able to discuss your concerns.
-If you need to speak with the Special Educational Needs Co-ordinator (SENCO), then the teacher can arrange this or you can go directly to Mrs Gwilliam (SENCO)
+If you need to speak with the Special Educational Needs Co-ordinator (SENCO) - Mrs Jane Gwilliam, the school office can arrange this.